tzafrirben/go-adstxt-crawler/README.md

 This Ads.txt library allows massive sites crawling, and follows [IAB Ads.txt Specification Version 1.0.1](https://iabtechlab.com/wp-content/uploads/2017/09/IABOpenRTB_Ads.txt_Public_Spec_V1-0-1.pdf) to validate that the Ads.txt file is valid

 # Examples
-You can see [main.go](https://github.com/tzafrirben/go-adstxt-crawler/blob/master/main.go) file for a short example of the adstxt library 2 main methods: adstxt.Get to fetch and parse Ads.txt file from the remote host, or adstxt.ParseBody that can be used to parse the content of a local Ads.txt file
+You can see [examples](https://github.com/tzafrirben/go-adstxt-crawler/tree/master/examples) folder for a short example of adstxt library 3 main methods: adstxt.Get to fetch and parse single Ads.txt file from a remote host, adstxt.GetMultiple to fetch and parse multiple Ads.txt files form different hosts or adstxt.ParseBody that can be used to parse the content of a local Ads.txt file

 ```go
 req, err := adstxt.NewRequest("example.com")